 Making Sangria with Tea

-Related: 10 Best Online Tea Shops
+- 10 Best Online Tea Shops

 Why Add Limoncello?

 Limoncello is very popular in Southern Italy.
-It’s everywhere!
-Just look at the size of the lemons we saw in Positano and I think you can see why they put them to good use.
+It's everywhere!
+Just look at the size of the lemons we saw in Positano, and I think you can see why they put them to good use.
 They make lemon everything.

 Pro Tips for an Easy Sangria Recipe

-- The secret to getting a really nice flavor is to allow the ingredients to infuse together overnight in the refrigerator.
-Most Sangria recipes add a sweetener of some type, sugar or honey.
-But since the sweet tea and the lemonade are already sweetened you don’t need anymore.
+- Most Sangria recipes add a sweetener of some type, sugar, or honey.
+But since the sweet tea and the lemonade are already sweetened, you don't need more.

 Easy Sangria Recipe